 PSY 343.
-PSYCHOLOGY OF PERSONALITY AND INDIVIDUAL DIFFERENCES
+PERSONALITY PSYCHOLOGY

 This course covers major modern perspectives in personality psychology including dispositional, biological, psychodynamic, self and social-cognitive theories.
 Students are also introduced to issues and techniques of personality testing and assessment.
-Prerequisites: PSY 111, 201.
+Prerequisites: PSY 111 and one of the following: PSY 302, 303, ESS 295, HSS 285, POL 220, SOC 216.
 Offered fall or spring.